 The night was full of Cuban salsa, small dance numbers, ballad singers, and a funky dancing crowd (especially after a few drinks).
 It’s nothing fancy, but it is a cool place to relax at night in a town that is already over-relaxed.

-Some people rave about it, and yes, it is a nice cave, but if it weren’t because I was there with my friends (joking the whole time), I would have felt like the cave was just meh.
+Some people rave about it, and yes, it is a nice cave, but if it weren’t because I was there with my friends (joking the whole time), I would have felt like the cave was just ok.

 In retrospect, I think I would have preferred to go biking in nature to see more of the mogotes, which apparently many people do and say is very nice.
 That’s a tip for you!

-This small town excels in steering away from the artificial development that often comes with tourism, and keeps its roots in what really made it the idyllic place it is today – its farms, people, culture, and tobacco.
+This small town excels in steering away from the artificial development that often comes with tourism and keeps its roots in what really made it the idyllic place it is today – its farms, people, culture, and tobacco.

-I loved the fact that I could have a one-on-one horseback ride with an actual farmer and not a tour guide, that the tobacco rolling happens in someone’s house or back shed instead of a factory, and that the chocolate is still made by hand and organic and not with artificial ingredients.
+I loved the fact that I could have a one-on-one horseback ride with an actual farmer and not a tour guide, that the tobacco rolling happens in someone’s house or back shed instead of a factory, and that the chocolate is still made by hand, and organic, and not with artificial ingredients.